 Use Google Analytics or Screaming Frog to track performance.
 Categorize existing content by persona and journey stage.
 This shows what’s working, what’s missing, and what can be repurposed.

-Content mapping is easier with the right tools:
+Content mapping is a lot easier if you use these tools:

 At Growth Hacker, we specialize in crafting personalized content mapping strategies that align with brand goals.
-We dive into customer behaviour, pain points, and motivations to build personalized journeys.
+We dive into customer behavior, pain points, and motivations to build customized journeys.
 Unlike cookie-cutter approaches, our process is data-backed, tested, and designed to maximize ROI through tailored content at every stage.

 We hope this guide has given you the tools and insights to make content mapping work for your business.
 Remember, the best content doesn’t just inform—it resonates, inspires, and drives conversions.
 Let Growth Hacker steer the ship and take your audience on a journey they'll remember!